+This post was created in partnership with Living Proof.

-my loves, oday I am teaming up with Living Proof and sharing a new product that has been a GAME CHANGER in my hair routine lately.
-My goto is piecey deconstructed waves today 'm sharing a mini tutorial showing you how I achieve them.
+All right my loves, today I am teaming up with Living Proof and sharing a new product that has been a GAME CHANGER in my hair routine lately.
+My go-to hairstyle is piece-y, deconstructed waves and today I'm sharing a mini tutorial showing you how I achieve them.

-There are several products from revamped Style Lab line that loving but there are two iparticular that have been in constant rotation....
+There are several products from Living Proof’s revamped Style Lab line that I have been loving, but there are two in particular that have been in constant rotation....

-(more on this one below) and Blowout are definitely my favorites from the line Blowout is great because it allows you to create a salonworthy blowout at home.
+The T.B.D Multi-tasking Styler (more on this one below) and Blowout are definitely my favorites from the line.
+Blowout is great because it allows you to create a salon-worthy blowout at home.
 It's made with thermal speed-shaping technology that shapes and sets your brushwork in place (cutting the number of brush strokes down by 30%) and helps to lock in that blowout ALL day long.
-If you're looking to up your athome blowout game, definitely check this s out.
+If you're looking to up your at-home blowout game, definitely check this spray out.

-Now let's talk about the T.B.D Multi-tasking Styler!
+Now, let's talk about the T.B.D Multi-tasking Styler!
 This product is the all-in-one Holy Grail product I'm sharing with you girls today.
 Whether your go-to style is sleek and straight, tame-and-go, or that piece-y deconstructed wave look (like mine), this product is the one to get.
 I get asked about my hairstyle a lot and I definitely gravitate towards that lived-in, deconstructed wave style.
 I prefer my curls not looking too perfect and this product has been key to achieving that look.
 The T.B.D.
-Multi-tasking Styler can be used on wet or dry hair and it on all hair types.
+Multi-tasking Styler can be used on wet or dry hair and it works well on all hair types.

 Here's a quick step by step for you girls on how I achieve my 5 minute deconstructed waves....

+First I start by washing and drying my hair.
+Then I like to curl my hair to give me the perfect base for deconstructing my waves.

-I just put a small amount in my hands...
+Then I just put a small amount of Living Proof T.B.D.
+Multi-tasking Styler in my hands...

-apply throughout from midlength to the ends....
+apply throughout my hair from mid-length to the ends....

-and finish with a few scrunche one!
+and finish with a few scrunches.
+All done!

-It seriously takes less than five minutes and gives me that deconstructed piecey second day hair.
+It seriously takes less than five minutes and gives me that deconstructed, piece-y, second day hair.
 I hope this post was helpful for you girls!
-You can check out all of Living Proofs revamped Style Lab line HERE.
+You can check out all of Living Proof’s revamped Style Lab line HERE.